Learning Management System Procedures and Guidelines

 Students are to be provided access to the College’s learning management system (LMS), in which faculty are expected at a minimum to provide the following:

-Current, College-approved course syllabus.
+Link to the current, College-approved course syllabus.

 Course policies, such as late work, assignment revision, lab expectations, proctored exam procedures, etc.